titipata/detecting-scientific-claim/annotation_tool/README.md

 All parameters are located in `params.yaml` include the following

 - `pmids_path` is a path to list of PMIDs that you want to tag, default as `data/pmids.txt`
-- `labels` is a path to list of labels that you want to annotate, default as `data/labels.txt`
+- `labels` is a list of labels that you want to annotate
 - `output_path` is a path to output file, default as `data/labels.json`

 The instructions for annotators can be edited in `flask_templates/index.html`.